pianomanx/PMAT-labs/faq/networking.md

 ### INetSim works for IPs but not for DNS requests

-🔺 This is the most common networking issues in this course. 🔺
+🔺 This is the most common type of networking issues in this course. 🔺

 Checklist:
 - INetSim config:  - DNS service is uncommented.